 The unit of measurement for the NABERS Waste Platform is referred to as a "bin service".
 A bin service is the combination of waste stream, collection equipment and size, and allocated dock.

-Example: If a building has a general waste collection with bins in two sizes:
+Example: If a building has a general waste collection with bins in two sizesthen it is considered to have two bin services for general waste.

-- a) 240L bins - b) 660L general waste bins
+- a) 240 L bins; and - b) 660 L general waste bins;